iblancasa/KotlinEO/README.md

 ### What do you need to run this?

-You have to install Kotlin language (usually is a package called kotlinc in Linux systems).
+You have to install Kotlin language (usually is a package called kotlinc in Linux systems), but most probably you will need to install SDKMAN!

+    curl -s get.sdkman.io | bash

+and then run this to install the kotlin compiler

+	sdk install kotlin

 #### Compiling and run
 ```bash